ShaJaPas/bolt/README.md

 - [ ] Reduce 1+ second startup of local client/server
 - [ ] Consider making a sequence number class to encapsulate overflow, comparison, etc logic
 - [ ] Open-source the library
+- [ ] Configurable timeout on no response